Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Performance Insights

-- The Rebels are outscoring opponents by 12.5 points per game with a +387 scoring differential overall.
-They put up 69.3 points per game (101st in college basketball) and allow 56.8 per contest (25th in college basketball).
+- The Rebels' +387 scoring differential (outscoring opponents by 12.5 points per game) is a result of scoring 69.3 points per game (101st in college basketball) while giving up 56.8 per contest (25th in college basketball).

-- Ole Miss' offense has been worse in SEC games this year, posting 66.5 points per contest, compared to its overall average of 69.3 PPG.
+- Ole Miss is posting 66.5 points per game this year in conference contests, which is 2.8 fewer points per game than its season average (69.3).

-- The Rebels are averaging 74.6 points per game this year in home games, which is 11.3 more points than they're averaging in road games (63.3).
+- The Rebels are scoring 74.6 points per game this season at home, which is 11.3 more points than they're averaging when playing on the road (63.3).

-- Defensively, Ole Miss has played better in home games this year, surrendering 53.3 points per game, compared to 59 away from home.

-- The Rebels have been racking up 64.3 points per contest in their last 10 times on the court, an average that's slightly lower than the 69.3 they've scored over the course of the 2022-23 campaign.
+- The Rebels have seen a decrease in scoring recently, racking up 64.3 points per game in their last 10 outings, 5.0 points fewer than the 69.3 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.